AAVs depart Green Bay’s well deck during Exercise Cobra Gold 2017

 |0

-This work, AAVs depart Green Bay’s well deck during Exercise Cobra Gold 2017 [Image 1 of 4], is free of known copyright restrictions under U.S. copyright law.
+This work, AAVs depart Green Bay’s well deck during Exercise Cobra Gold 2017 [Image 1 of 3], by SN Kaleb Staples, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT